pratikgajjar/go-backend.how/content/posts/running-101/index.md

 > It’s not a coincidence that most successful people, when looking back at their younger selves, cite the delusional hope they had back then as the fuel that propelled them through the toughest parts of their lives and careers. -- Mark Travers, [Forbs](https://www.forbes.com/sites/traversmark/2023/09/21/is-delulu-really-the-solulu-a-psychologist-explores-the-new-tiktok-trend/)

 [^1]: <https://www.nytimes.com/athletic/2935360/2021/11/15/what-age-do-players-in-different-positions-peak/>

+[^2]: The Garmin Connect app was used for definitions and estimated metrics about runners.